Contextual Scenario Generation for Two-Stage Stochastic Programming: Proposed CSG Methodology

 \subsubsection{Challenges with Gradients}

-Consider the case where $\mathbb{P}_{\omega|\bs{x}}$ is replaced with $M$ scenarios.
-A heuristic approach to solve (\ref{eq:bisaa}) is to use gradients of the upper-level objective with respect to the upper-level decision variables $\zeta_{1...K}$.
-The scenarios can be initialized and updated via gradient descent, $ \zeta \leftarrow \zeta - \eta \ \partial L_{\text{task}} / \partial \zeta $, where the chain rule yields
+Consider the case where $\mathbb{P}_{\bs{\omega}|\bs{x}}$ is replaced with $M$ scenarios.
+A heuristic approach to solve \eqref{eq:bisaa} is to use gradients of the upper-level objective with respect to the upper-level decision variables $\bs{\zeta}_{1 \hdots K}$.
+The scenarios can be initialized and updated via gradient descent, $ \bs{\zeta} \leftarrow \bs{\zeta} - \alpha \ \partial L_{\text{task}} / \partial \bs{\zeta} $, where the chain rule yields

 where $\bs{z} \in \mathbb{R}^{M s_2}$ refers to the $M$ second-stage solutions stacked in a vector.
-The gradient of the upper-level cost relies on computing the gradients of the surrogate problem solution map with respect to the surrogate scenarios $\frac{\partial{\bs{y}}}{\partial{\zeta}}$ and the gradients of the subproblem solution map with respect to the first stage solution $\frac{\partial{\bs{z}}}{{\partial{\bs{y}}}}$.
-These gradients can be computed via various methods depending on the problem structure.
-For example, in the case of convexity, \citet{agrawal2019differentiable}'s \textsf{cvxpy layers} can compute the desired gradients.
-Unfortunately, the gradients are generally sparse and uninformative (even in non-combinatorial problems) \citep{grigas2021integrated,zharmagambetov2023landscape}.
-This forms the basis of the proposed problem-driven approach.
-We mitigate sparse gradients by using neural architectures to smooth out the loss of a particular set of surrogate scenarios and subsequently back-propagate smoothed problem-driven gradients to the task-mapping $\bs{f}$.
+The gradient of the upper-level cost relies on computing the gradients of the surrogate problem solution map with respect to the surrogate scenarios $\frac{\partial{\bs{y}}}{\partial{\bs{\zeta}}}$ and the gradients of the subproblem solution map with respect to the first-stage solution $\frac{\partial{\bs{z}}}{{\partial{\bs{y}}}}$.
+These gradients or their proxies are typically computed via various methods depending on the problem structure.
+For example, in the case of convexity, \citet{agrawal2019differentiable}'s \textsf{cvxpy layers} can be used in backpropagation frameworks.
+Unfortunately, the gradients (if they exist) are commonly sparse and uninformative (even in non-combinatorial problems) \citep{grigas2021integrated,zharmagambetov2023landscape}.
+Figure \ref{fig:differentiability} demonstrates this behavior for a convex two-stage portfolio selection problem parameterized by a single scenario $\bs{\zeta}$.
+For instance, Figure \ref{fig:non_diff} plots $L_{\text{task}}(\bs{\zeta})$ against two components of $\zeta$ and shows large flat regions.
+Methods that rely on differentiating the KKT conditions (e.g. \citep{donti2017task}) for this problem class would likely struggle due to the flat regions.

+Figure \ref{fig:diff} shows a neural network approximation to the true loss surface.
+It is clear that the approximation has more informative gradients and can approximately optimize over $\bs{\zeta}$ more effectively.
+This empirical observation motivates using neural architectures to smooth the loss over a particular set of surrogate scenarios and subsequently back-propagate smoothed, problem-driven proxy gradients to the task-mapping $\bs{f}$. \citet{grigas2021integrated} observed similar issues arising from the optimal solution map and proposed approximating it with neural networks.
+Unlike in \citep{grigas2021integrated}, we do not approximate a high-dimensional solution mapping; instead, we approximate only a scalar-valued loss.